victorbiga/engineering-management/README.md

 ## Learning & retro & postmortem

 * [This is How Effective Leaders Move Beyond Blame](http://firstround.com/review/this-is-how-effective-leaders-move-beyond-blame/)
+* A great description of what blamelessness actually means: [How is team-member-1 doing?](https://about.gitlab.com/2017/03/17/how-is-team-member-1-doing/) (team-member-1 is the name of the person that "gave the unfortunate command to delete our primary database" during the global Gitlab outage in Feb 2017.
 * [A list of postmortems on Github](https://github.com/danluu/post-mortems)
 * [Debriefing Facilitation Guide](https://extfiles.etsy.com/DebriefingFacilitationGuide.pdf): Etsy's guide to debriefing & incident review.
 * [General James 'Mad Dog' Mattis Email About Being 'Too Busy To Read' Is A Must-Read](http://www.businessinsider.com/viral-james-mattis-email-reading-marines-2013-5): "by reading, you learn through others’ experiences, generally a better way to do business, especially in our line of work where the consequences of incompetence are so final for young men."